 • PSOLAR is a multicenter, disease-based, observational study evaluating long-term safety and clinical outcomes of patients receiving (or eligible to receive) treatment for PsO with biologics and/or conventional systemic agents.

-• All pregnancy data for this registry study were considered based on exposure to ustekinumab, infliximab (not including biosimilars) or golimumab/golimumab IV, other sponsor biologic (eg, predominantly etanercept and adalimumab but could also include TREMFYA, secukinumab, risankizumab, alefacept, efalizumab, tildrakizumab, brodalumab, and ixekizumab) within, or outside of, the prenatal period.
+• All pregnancy data for this registry study were considered based on exposure to ustekinumab, infliximab (not including biosimilars) or golimumab/golimumab intravenous (IV), other biologic (eg, predominantly etanercept and adalimumab but could also include secukinumab, risankizumab, alefacept, efalizumab, tildrakizumab, brodalumab, and ixekizumab) within, or outside of, the prenatal period.
+TREMFYA was handled in a separate PSOLAR protocol amendment and therefore was either categorized as an other biologic or other sponsor biologic depending on the analysis

 • Within the prenatal period: exposure to agent within 1 year prior to birth or within 6 months prior to spontaneous abortion